Welcome to Hudson!

 Electric Vehicle Parking/Charging

 The City of Hudson has three EV Car charging stations with two ports each.
 They are located in the parking lot between 5th and 6th streets off Columbia Street.
 (In the map above, it is the red circled lot with the letter ‘P’ in the center).
 They are behind City Hall.

 The cost for a charge is $1.75/hour and you must also feed the appropriate parking meter with quarters.
 It’s a Chargepoint port – you can download the app or pay via any chip card – just hold your phone or card up to the reader.
 The app lets you see your car charing on your phone and it’ll tell you when the charge is done.

 There are a few different types of EV charger ports – the ones in Hudson are Level 2, J1772 connections.
 See chart here.
-For those unfamiliar with electric car charging ports: there’s Tesla, Nissan Leaf’s CHAdeMO, and the standard for everyone else.
+For those unfamiliar with electric car charging ports: there’s Tesla, Nissan Leaf’s CHAdeMO, and the standard Chargepoint, for everyone else.
 These charger ports are the standard ports for all non-Tesla/Nissan cars.
 Tesla has an adapter to fit this charger.
 The charge is about 25 miles/hour.
 It’s perfect for overnight (after 5pm) or Sundays when you don’t have to feed the meter.

 These EV Chargers were made possible by a grant from New York State’s Charge NY program and implemented in 2019 under the City of Hudson’s Economic Development Committee – at that time chaired by yours truly, Rich “Trixie” Volo.
 During that same year, I managed to persuade the City of Hudson to sign a contract with the local solar farm, right outside the City.

-All of the City’s electricity for its municipal buildings, streetlights, etc, will be generated at that solar farm.
+All of the City’s electricity for its municipal buildings, streetlights, etc, is generated, theoretically, at that solar farm (all electricity is pumped into the grid, but the City of Hudson signed on to support solar).
 If you are charging your electric vehicle in the City of Hudson, at one of these ports, you are using electricity generated by solar panels, and carbon-neutral!